Wiki · Individual Player · Last reviewed June 25, 2026

 In the 2020 ACL paper "Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data," Bender and Alexander Koller argued that success on NLP tasks was being overstated as language understanding.
 The paper's central distinction is between form, the observable linguistic signal, and meaning, which depends on relation to communicative intent and the world.

 The paper became influential because it gave researchers and critics a precise way to object to loose claims about "understanding."
-A model may produce fluent text, pass benchmarks, or imitate discourse patterns without thereby sharing the human communicative context that makes utterances meaningful.
+A foundation model may produce fluent text, pass benchmarks, or imitate discourse patterns without thereby sharing the human communicative context that makes utterances meaningful.

 Stochastic Parrots